ryan-jan/MSCatalog/README.md

 ## Get-MSCatalogUpdate

 This command is used to retrieve updates from the [https://www.catalog.update.microsoft.com](https://www.catalog.update.microsoft.com) website.
-By default it returns the first 25 items from the search.
+By default it returns the first 25 items from the search sorted by the LastUpdated field in descending order.

 ```powershell
 Get-MSCatalogUpdate -Search "Cumulative Update for Windows Server 2016 (1803)"